-There aren’t actually ANY carbohydrates in wine, but that ‘leftover’ amount is the glyerine in the wine that sort of acts like a carbohydrate.
+There aren’t actually ANY carbohydrates in wine, but that ‘leftover’ amount is the glycerine in the wine that sort of acts like a carbohydrate.
 It just doesn’t raise the blood sugar.

-Wines have very few carbs in them at all, and the calories in wine come from the alcohol.
+Wines have very few carbs in them at all, or at least the dry ones don’t, and the calories in wine come from the alcohol.
 The end result is that the wine which is higher in alcohol is the one that will be higher in “carb equivalents”.

-So you could say that a wine of 14% gives you 2 carbs and a wine of maybe 10% gives you 1 carb.
+So you could say that a wine with 14% alcohol gives you 2 carbs and a wine of maybe 10% gives you 1 carb.
 The net result is that a glass of wine gives you “under 2g of “carb-like substances”.

 The Atkins diet has reversed their recommendations on no wine, and it might not be long before they fully endorse wine drinking as a non-carb-counting activity, because of how it raises your HDL and lowers your blood sugar levels.